 To the extent that site-specific projects entail excavation in roadways, such excavations should be marked, barricaded, and traffic flow controlled with signals or traffic control personnel in compliance with authorized local police or California Highway Patrol requirements.
 These methods would be selected and implemented by responsible local agencies considering project level concerns.
 Standard safety measures should be employed including fencing, other physical safety structures, signage, and other physical impediments designed to promote safety and minimize pedestrian/bicyclists accidents, as well as to provide emergency access.

-In order to reduce the impact of construction traffic, implementation of a construction traffic management plan for specified facilities could be developed to minimize traffic impacts upon the local circulation system.
+In order to reduce the impact of construction traffic (item a and g), implementation of a construction traffic management plan for specified facilities could be developed to minimize traffic impacts upon the local circulation system.
 A construction traffic management plan could address traffic control for any street closure, detour, or other disruption to traffic circulation.
 The plan could identify the routes that construction vehicles would use to access the site, hours of construction traffic, and traffic controls and detours.
 The plan could also include plans for temporary traffic control, temporary signage, location points for ingress and egress of construction vehicles, staging areas, and timing of construction activity which appropriately limits hours during which large construction equipment may be brought on or off site.
 Potential impacts could also be reduced by limiting or restricting hours of construction so as to avoid peak traffic times and by providing temporary traffic signals and flagging to facilitate traffic movement.
 It is anticipated that impacts after mitigation would be less than significant.

 Potential Impacts from Operation and Maintenance Activities